• Skip to main content

 CHARACTERISTICS OF FORMAL MEETINGS

-1. FORMAL LANGUAGE: Whenever you are attending a formal meeting, be careful not to use informal languages.
-The participants in a formal meeting are usually addressed by their titles being attached to their names and not just the name.
+1. FORMAL LANGUAGE: Whenever you are attending a formal meeting, be careful not to use informal language.
+The participants in a formal meeting are usually addressed by their titles being attached to their names and not just their names.

-Formal meetings require that you speak formally when making a contribution or when addressing an issue.
+Formal meetings require you to speak formally when contributing or addressing an issue.

 2. AGENDA: Both formal and informal meetings may have agendas to follow to help guide the meeting.